UMW in Bonaire

 Students will stay at Buddy Dive resort.
 Rooming configuration will be decided at a later date but students should expect shared rooms and living areas.

-In addition to the program travel during Spring Break, students will enroll in the Spring 2019 course EESC 360D: Environmental Exploration for 4 credits.
+In addition to the program travel during Summer, students will enroll in the Spring 2019 course EESC 360D: Environmental Exploration for 4 credits (to be taught for the first 8 weeks of the Spring 2019 semester).

 This course satisfies the Experiential Learning OR Global Inquiry general education requirement by contract with the faculty director only.